Jason5Lee/ktpost/README.md

 # Ktpost

+**Note: this project will NOT be maintained.
+[Here](https://github.com/Jason5Lee/post-project/tree/main/backend/services/post-ktor-mongo-fdm) is a similar project using ktor.**

 The REST service that allows users to create, view and manage posts, using vert.x, based on [the Domain Modeling idea from Scott Wlaschin](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/) and some of my ideas.